iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 > I'm very happy with connect care, they help me right away😊😊😊<br> :date: __2020-11-13 22:42:02__

 > Good!<br> :date: __2020-11-07 01:23:19__

-> Great visit!<br> :date: __2020-10-28 02:02:36__

-> Love this app!
-It has all your history of your health, doctor and ER visits, as well as all of the shots or medications that you have ever been put on with dates and detailed info of visits, or surgeries that you have had in your past.<br> :date: __2020-10-23 03:12:50__